Active and Smart Matter:

 - What purely physical interactions lead to coherent patterns observed in living systems?

-- How do you build an in vitro cell, which either mimics a real cell or has new properties?
+- How do you build an in vitro cell, which either mimics an in vivo cell or has new properties?

 - How do you quantify collective motion and mechanical forces of cells in tissues, and how can these systems be modified to ellicit new, smart responses?